JamesMGreene/gh-cover-letter/GITHUB-TODO.md

    blocked on Issue #1").
 While I actually generally _disagree_ with [**@ariya**][gh/ariya]'s [example of using such a relationship as an umbrella issue][ariya/blog/tracker] &mdash; that's a great place to utilize milestones, IMHO &mdash; I do agree with him that supporting issue relationships does provide value, _especially_ the blocking/blocked relationship.
+ - Add a GFM editor (with Preview tab) when editing an Issue's description.
+ - Add a GFM editor (with Preview tab) when editing a comment on an Issue.

 ### Milestones
- - Add a GFM editor for the Milestone "Description" textbox.
+ - Add a GFM editor (with preview tab) for the Milestone "Description" textbox.

 ### Activity Log/Charts